-- If bitten by a rattlesnake, DO NOT use ice to cool the bite.
+- DO NOT use ice to cool the bite.

-- If bitten by a rattlesnake, DO NOT cut open the wound and try to suck out the venom.
+- DO NOT cut open the wound and try to suck out the venom.

-- If bitten by a rattlesnake, DO NOT use a tourniquet.
+- DO NOT use a tourniquet.
 This will cut off blood flow and the limb may be lost.